Skip to content

 $ ./bin/startup.sh

-Log in to Guance and enter the specific project space.
-Click on Application Performance Monitoring to view data for the service named mall-admin.
+Log in to guance and enter the specific project space.
+Click on Application Performance Monitoring to view application data with the service name mall-admin.

 Feedback